At Babinda P-12 State School we believe that all students:

 Babinda P-12 State School is committed to identifying and addressing the learning needs of individual students.
 By pooling and targeting our support resources (staff time, expertise, funds, facilities and materials) we are able to cater for students who require learning or behaviour support, those who are gifted, those that have a disability, those who have English as a second language or those who are Indigenous, to ensure that all students learning needs are addressed in a targeted manner.

-The responsibility of the Differentiated learning team is to ensure that learning is supportive and engaging for all students by providing a range of support services that assist teachers to meet the diverse educational needs of all students.
+The responsibility of the Diverse Learning team is to ensure that learning is supportive and engaging for all students by providing a range of support services that assist teachers to meet the diverse educational needs of evert student.
 The personnel providing the support services include specialist teachers, trained teaching assistants and visiting specialists including advisory teachers specialising in specific areas of disability and behaviour management, guidance officer, speech / language pathologist, physiotherapist, occupational therapist, transition officer and vocational training organisations.

 Special education program